llm-bible/llm-bible.github.io/_publications/liu2020kg.markdown

 citations: 76
 bibkey: liu2020kg
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2009.12677'}]
-tags: [RAG, Language Modeling, Attention Mechanism]
+tags: [Language Modeling, RAG, Attention Mechanism]
 ---
 Generative commonsense reasoning which aims to empower machines to generate sentences with the capacity of reasoning over a set of concepts is a critical